 Special Needs Preschool - responsible in helping all students progress in the areas of mathematics, language arts, science, social studies, gross motor, fine motor and independence.

 English as a Second Language (ESL) - works to serve approximately 1,200 students with limited English proficiency.
 Pupils in this program come from more than 55 countries and speak some 41 languages.

-Gifted Services - responsible for identifying and working to meet the needs of our gifted students by developing, delivering and encouraging ability-appropriate academic challenges as well as social/emotional support for the student.
+Gifted Education - responsible for identifying and working to meet the needs of our gifted students by developing, delivering and encouraging ability-appropriate academic challenges as well as social/emotional support for the student.

 Mental Health - a team of mental health specialists responsible for programs and services that support at-risk students and address both academic and non-academic barriers to student learning.